odyslam/devrel-resources/Discourse.md

 The results have been mixed and there is an ongoing discussion on [meta.discourse](https://meta.discourse.org/t/installing-on-kubernetes/49329).

-Moreover, bitnami has released a [](https://hub.helm.sh/charts/bitnami/discourse)] for discourse.
+Moreover, bitnami has released a [helm chart](https://hub.helm.sh/charts/bitnami/discourse)] for discourse.
 Note, that this release is not maintained by Discourse, thus you depend on bitnami to update the chart with the latest releases of Discourse.

 ## Hosted Discourse